igorcasmarques/igorcasmarques.github.io/blog/2026/04/30-slam.md

 On May 6, 2026, [Necroticgorebeast](https://www.instagram.com/necroticgorebeast/) is headlining a show at the Dominion Tavern.
 They're a slam band from Québec.

 I'd say slam is death metal with a big emphasis on groove.
-It's got a lot of "chugging," which is I've heard the kids call super distorted, super low, syncopated, often palm-muted riffs.
-The vocal style is like your typical death growl but with an extra oomph so it sounds like pigs at a slaughterhouse.
+It's got a lot of "chugging," which is what I've heard the kids call super distorted, super low, syncopated, palm-muted riffs.
+Vocals are like your typical death growl but with an extra oomph so it sounds like pigs at a slaughterhouse.
 Lyrics are optional.
 Also, a lot of the imagery that inspires the genre is downright disgusting.

 <figure className="blog-figure">
   <img src="https://res.cloudinary.com/dopnll2lm/image/upload/v1777570731/garden-gnome_qao4k8.jpg" />